Vy Tåg

 Vy Tåg AB is a Swedish railway company that operates franchises in different parts of Sweden.
-The company was founded in 1999 by three former railway employees in Statens Järnvägar and the investment company Småföretagsinvest/Fylkinvest.
+The company was founded in 1999 by three former Statens Järnvägar employees and Småföretagsinvest/Fylkinvest, an investment company.
 In 2005 Norwegian State Railways (now Vy) purchased 34% of Svenska Tågkompaniet, and later on October 31, 2006 increased its ownership stake to 85%.
 In 2007 NSB purchased the rest of the company.

-Previously known as Tågkompaniet or Svenska Tågkompaniet AB (The Swedish Train Company), the company rebranded to Vy Tåg in 2019.
+Previously known as Tågkompaniet or Svenska Tågkompaniet AB (The Swedish Train Company), the company was renamed Vy Tåg in 2019.

 In December 2020, Vy Tåg assumed operation of passenger services in Värmland, Sweden under a nine-year contract with Värmlandstrafik.

-In December 2020, Vy Tåg also assumed operation of the Swedish Transport Administration state-supported overnight sleeper trains between Stockholm and Norrland, for a period of four years.
+In December 2020, Vy Tåg also assumed operation of the Swedish Transport Administration state-supported overnight sleeper trains between Stockholm and Norrland, for four years.

 The company has four franchise contracts: